ENFORCEMENT OF SUPPORT OBLIGATION

 action and/or amount of past-due support by making a written request for an

-administrative review or adjudicative proceeding under UAPA
+administrative review or adjudicative proceeding under Utah’s Administrative Procedures

-The NCP (or his/her current
+The NCP (or his/her current spouse

-senior agent if s/he believes the lien-levy action is creating an immediate and serious financial hardship
+agent if s/he believes the lien-levy action is creating an immediate and serious financial hardship on his/her household.
+A request for a hardship review does not need

-It may be made by a telephone call or office visit.
+telephone call or office visit.

 The senior agent is responsible